Make Custom AR Lenses – Lens Studio Tutorial

 January 2018

-In December 2017, Snapchat released the program Lens Studio, which allows users to make their own custom 3D augmented reality snapchat filters (‘lenses’).
+In December 2017, Snapchat released Lens Studio, which allows users to make their own custom 3D augmented reality snapchat filters (lenses).

-Not too many people are making these at the time of writing this (January 2018), but I’m sure this will blow up pretty soon.
+Not too many people are making these at the time of writing this, but I’m sure this will blow up pretty soon.

-I made some of these lenses when the program just launched, and thanks to Reddit (specifically /r/SnapLenses) there is now a demand for them (mostly for memes, of course).
+I made some of these lenses when the program just launched, and thanks to Reddit (specifically /r/SnapLenses) there is now a demand for them (mostly for memes).

 Snapchat has invited me to become an Official Lens Creator, which means I now have a creators’ page on their website, where you can find some of my lenses.